jeffgillan/metashape_hpc/README.md

 Port Number should be *5840*

 *Root* is the directory where the image data is kept.
 For data in personal directory use `/home/ug/jgillan`

+Within the same *Metashape Preferences* menu, go to the *GPU* tab and make sure the button for *Use CPU when performing GPU accelerated processing* in UNCHECKED.

+Within the same *Metashape Preferences* menu, go to *Advanced* tab and make sure the button *Enable fine-level task subdivision* is CHECKED.

 Click OK to close the *Preferences* dialogue box.